datacratic/google-url/README.txt

 Features
 ========

+   * Easily embeddable: This library was written for a variety of client and server programs in mind, so unlike most implementations of URL parsing and canonicalization, it can be easily emdedded.

    * Fast: hundreds of thousands of typical URLs can be parsed and canonicalized per second on a modern CPU.
 It is much faster than, for example, calling WinInet's corresponding functions.

-   * Compatible: When possible, this library has strived for IE7 compatability.
+   * Compatible: When possible, this library has strived for IE7 compatability for both general web compatability, and so IE addons or other applications that communicate with or embed IE will work properly.

      It supports Unix-style file URLs, as well as the more complex rules for Window file URLs.
 Note that total compatability is not possible (for example, IE6 and IE7 disagree about how to parse certain IP addresses), and that this is more strict about certain illegal, rarely used, and potentially dangerous constructs such as escaped control characters in host names that IE will allow.

-   * Complete: This library is more complete than most other applications such as IE7, Firefox, and Safari.
-For example, this library is the only one out of those that will canonicalize IP addresses, or that can handle escaped UTF-8 in the host name that has been intermixed with non-escpaed UTF-16.

-   * Easily embededable: Unlike most implementations of URL parsing and canonicalization, this library is designed to be embedded into another application.
-There is no dependency on STL (with the exception of the example URL object), and the only external dependencies are on character set conversion and IDN for which a convenient porting layer is provided.
+It is typically a little less strict than Firefox.

 Example